-"accel" Double (>0) No

-The maximum acceleration of the motion in the joint space (deg/s^2) .
-If this field is not present, the last given value for the same command (jmove) will be used.

-"ierk" Double (>0) No
+Double (>0) No

-The maximum jerk of the motion in the joints space (deg/s^3) .
-If this field is not present, the last given value for the same command (jmove) will be used.
+The maximum velocity of the motion in the joint space (deg/s).
+If this field is not present, the last given value for the same command (jmove) will be used. "accel" Double (>0) No The maximum acceleration of the motion in the joint space ( $deg$ the last given value for the same command (jmove) will be use not present, "jerk" Double (>0) No The maximum jerk of the motion in the joints space $(deg/s^3)$ .
+If this field is not present, the last given value for the same command (jmove) will be used. "cont" 0 / 1 No This parameter is for continuous motion .

-"cont" 0/1 No

-This parameter is for continuous motion.
 1 for continuous motion and 0 for discrete motion.
-If this field is not present, the last given value for the same command (jmove) will be used.
+If this field is not present, the last given value for the same command (jmove) will be used. "corner" Double (>0) No Set the corner parameter of the continuous motion .

-Yes

-"corner" Double (>0) No

-Set the corner parameter of the continuous motion.
 If this field is not present, the last given value for the same command (jmove) will be used.

 Stat Value

 -1 General error

 -100 Final position is out of range

 -102 Midpoint is out of range for circle

 -103 Midpoint is not provided for circle

 -104 Velocity coefficient is out of range

 -105 Acceleration coefficient is out of range

 -106 Jerk coefficient is out of range

 -107 Velocity should be positive

 -108 Acceleration should be positive

 -109 Jerk should be positive

 -110 Point out of range on the path

 -111 Circle cannot be realized

 -300 Halt already in process

 -400 Alarm activated